 Miami-Dade County Public Schools is committed to providing a safe learning environment for all students and therefore all allegations of bullying/harassment are taken seriously.
 When concerned about bullying or harassment behaviors, contact your child's teacher immediately.
 You can verbally report your concerns and/or fill out the Bullying and Harassment Reporting Form.
 If the problem should continue to persist, notify the school's principal.
 You may also contact the Bullying/Harassment Helpline, staffed by the Division of Student Services staff at the District office.
 They can be reached at 305-995-CARE (2273).
 The Helpline is staffed from 7:30 a.m. - 4:30 p.m., Monday through Friday.
-Information may be provided anonymously.
+Students and parents may also report bullying through our Districts anonymous online bullying reporting system available on the student and parent portals.
 Additional information regarding bullying and harassment can be found on the Student Services website.